sbslee/pypgx/README.rst

 (CLI) and application programming interface (API) whose documentations are available at the `Read the Docs <https://pypgx.readthedocs.io/en/latest/>`_.

-PyPGx is compatible with both of the Genome Reference Consortium Human (GRCh) builds, GRCh37 (hg19) and GRCh38 (hg38).
+PyPGx can be used to predict PGx genotypes and phenotypes using various genomic data, including data from next-generation sequencing (NGS), single nucleotide polymorphism (SNP) array, or long-read sequencing.
+Importantly, PyPGx is compatible with both of the Genome Reference Consortium Human (GRCh) builds, GRCh37 (hg19) and GRCh38 (hg38).